-- a.
-The Commission will consider any relevant factors when reviewing a motion for sanctions, including whether discovery has been conducted in bad faith or for an improper purpose such as causing unnecessary delay or needless increase in the cost of the proceeding; whether the discovery process has been abused in seeking or resisting discovery; and whether parties have failed to obey Commission Orders. - b.
-Sanctions imposed by the Commission may include limiting or disallowing further discovery; holding that designated facts be deemed admitted for purposes of the proceeding; refusing to allow a party to support or oppose a claim or defense or prohibiting the party from introducing designated matters in evidence; disallowing in whole or in part requests for relief by the offending party and excluding evidence in support of such requests; striking pleadings or testimony; staying further proceedings until an order is obeyed; disallowing a party's right to participate in the proceeding; dismissing the application or filing with or without prejudice; requiring the offending party to pay the reasonable expenses, including attorney's fees, incurred by other parties because of the sanctionable behavior; and imposing any other sanction or remedy available to the Commission by law.
+factual allegations to detail the violation and must specify the relief requested.
+Motions for sanctions are required to be served by hand delivery, electronic mail, facsimile, or next-day delivery service.
+Responses to motions for sanctions are to be filed within 10 days.15 a.
+The Commission will consider any relevant factors when reviewing a motion for sanctions, including whether discovery has been conducted in bad faith or for an improper purpose such as causing unnecessary delay or needless increase in the cost of the proceeding; whether the discovery process has been abused in seeking or resisting discovery; and whether parties have failed to obey Commission Orders. b.
+Sanctions imposed by the Commission may include limiting or disallowing further discovery; holding that designated facts be deemed admitted for purposes of the proceeding; refusing to allow a party to support or oppose a claim or defense or prohibiting the party from introducing designated matters in evidence; disallowing in whole or in part requests for relief by the offending party and excluding evidence in support of such requests; striking pleadings or testimony; staying further proceeding; dismissing the application or filing with or without prejudice; requiring the offending party to pay the reasonable expenses, including attorney's fees, incurred by other parties because of the sanctionable behavior; and imposing any other sanction or remedy available to the Commission by law.
 THEREFORE, THE COMMISSION ORDERS:

-- A. Brian G. Fedotin, General Counsel, is designated Presiding Officer in this Docket. - B. CURB's Petition to Intervene is granted. - C. The provisions of this Protective Order and Discovery Order apply to this Docket. - D. Electronic service shall be used in this proceeding, including this Order.
-This Order is procedural and constitutes non-final agency action.16
+A. David G. Cohen, Assistant General Counsel, is designated Presiding Officer in this Docket.

+- B. CURB's Petition to Intervene is granted. - C. The provisions of this Protective Order and Discovery Order apply to this Docket. - D. Electronic service shall be used in this proceeding, including this Order.
+This Order is procedural and constitutes non-final agency action.16 15 See fn.
+8 above.